sisteming/sisteming.github.io/_posts/2014-12-10-How I met dashDB.md

 #### *Easier with an example*

-These two features are my favourite, but imagine how could you use them together?
+These two features are my favourites, but imagine: how could you use them together?

 One easy use case I always think of is the following: you build a Node.js application, running on Bluemix.
 Using Node.js different API's (like Twitter) you store the JSON data coming from these API's in a Cloudant database.
 Now that you have your information (like tweets for a particular topic) stored in a NoSQL, JSON database in Cloudant, you can use the Cloudant sync option in dashDB to synchronize this data to your datawarehouse.
 With this option, you will have all the data coming from your tweets in a relational datawarehouse, easier to query and visualize.
 At this point, just go and use the R capabilities of dashDB to build an R script that will generate a plot showing statistical data (countries, number of retweets) from the tweets you analized for a particular topic.
 What do you think?